iamibadd/ConnecteX-Bots/README.md

 ## Running a bot
  ```
  cd bots
- open your terminal and enter, python facebook.py (if you want to run the facebook bot).
+ open your terminal and enter, python3 facebook.py (if you want to run the facebook bot).
  ```